Rare, limited-edition, and out-of-print books

 house.jpg

-There are lots of archival documents.
+There were lots of archival documents.
 One of the most important and interesting episodes in the house’s long history was a major restoration done in the 1980s by Jim Anderson, who was then Stratford’s first Archivist.
 Just as for past books I had to learn about such things as the construction of sailing ships, the care of the wounded in the War of 1812, menus in early Toronto hotels, and the duties of Queen Anne’s Mistress of the Robes, so this time I had to learn something about house restoration.
 The restoration of this house was one of the first such projects undertaken in Stratford.
 Jim Anderson, being an archivist as well as having experience in restoring old buildings (by this time he had worked on two others), kept records of the work done on 77 Brunswick, and the whole story is preserved in a large scrapbook and a photo album – both of which, interestingly, are passed on from one owner of the house to the next.
 I learned about sill beams and cedar shingles and the characteristics of the Greek Revival style of architecture, and Gerard described to me what he discovered when he crawled under the floor of the house to inspect the floor joists.

 *